Aleks-Ya/spring_advaced_27/README.md

 **3.2**
 - Remove operation "Get event by name"
 - Change "Get event by ID" endpoint path from "/id/{eventId}" to "/{eventId}"
+- Change "Get user by ID" endpoint path from "/id/{userId}" to "/{userId}"

 **v3.1**
 - Create "Restricted area" on the home page